• State Regulations

 • Make sure you secure the title and registration receipt from the seller.
 If you are purchasing a new car, the dealership will submit all of this information to your county treasurer's office.
-Although not mandatory, having a copy of your bill of sale is suggested.
+Although not mandatory, having a copy of your Bill of Sale (Form MV24) is suggested.

 • The vehicle's title must be signed by all registered owners and all signatures must be notarized.

-• If the vehicle is nine years old or older, the seller must provide an odometer reading either on the title itself or on a separate document.
+• Include an odometer reading, either on the title itself or on a separate document.

 • Make sure there are no active liens on the vehicle and that all have been released.

-• Collar a copy of the vehicle's last registration receipt.
+• Include a copy of the vehicle's last registration receipt.
 This is very important in protecting yourself from any out-of-the-blue back taxes or fees.

 • Double check that the vehicle identification number (VIN) on the title matches the number etched into the vehicle.
 If the numbers do not match, you will need to immediately drop anchor on the purchase until the legal owner is verified.
 This is one of those seemingly minor procedures that should not be overlooked.
 The possible long-term hassle that such a discrepancy can cause makes it not worth skipping.